Spark-Liang/NoteBook/LOMA/290/ch08 - Investment Mangement.md

 | provides collateral     | yes or no   | no                                     | no                                          | no                 |
 | degree of liquidity     | gooe        | less than bond                         | good                                        | illiquid           |

+###### Investment management activities

+**investment strategy**

+- **passive management strategy**:

+  - known as buy-and-hold strategy,expected to hold the investment for a long period or until it mature.

+- **active management strategy** :

+  - consider all the investment would profitable as tradable, and tend to do investment

+**Buying and selling security**

+- **equity security** : an ownership interest in a buisness

+- **debt security** : the debt the a entity such as business owned to the investor

+- **primary security** : is the market can buy the new issued security

+- **public offering** : which means the security is avaliable to public

+- **private placement** : only allow limited investor to purchase

+- **secondary market** : can buy the security which is not offered first time.

+###### Investment portfolio

+- **general account** : the account with the asset to do investment to make the guarantee benefit payment.

+- **separate account** : one or more asset portfolio support insurer's variable product.